janestreet/janestreet.github.com/contributing.md

 ## Release process

-Internally we have a weekly release cycle for our code, but we push those releases out publicly somewhat less often, typically once a month.
+Internally we have a weekly release cycle for our code.
+For each release we export the changes to the public repositories and increase the version numbers of all modified projects.

-The version numbers for all of our projects are synchronized, so when a release